chigurusameeksha/EduCore/README.md

-# Tsmart - Personalized Education and E-Learning Microservice App
+# Educore - Personalized Education and E-Learning Microservice App

 ## Table of Contents